Comments ▾

 AUTHORIZATION

-[ ] Written authorization (if TX-heavy)
+[ ] Written authorization (if TX-heavy / host-tooling against a network)

 [ ] Verbal authorization (if classroom / known venue)